-Certificates Quantity Units
+Certificates Quantity Units Units

-2023 2022
+2024 2023

 FPIC process is still undergoing 0 0 #

 CP secured 0 0 #

 The Company's operation involves stakeholder engagement with the communities and governments to ensure that critical operations continue without any untoward incident.
 This approach allows the Company to build trust-based relationships with the community.
-Negative impacts in the community could have significant impact in the Company's reputation and social license to operate.
+Negative impacts in the community could have a significant impact on the Company's reputation and social license to operate.

-The Company is partner in local community development.
+The Company is a partner in local community development.
 Local concerns may influence the importance of these stakeholders and environmental matters including long-term risks and cumulative impacts.
 The Company has regularly open communication and timely information dissemination of the concerned communities about decisions and actions that will have impact on them.
 Delivering positive benefits to the community will enable the Company to build stronger partnerships such as in local sourcing of goods and talents.